 - Fees - what initial fee will you pay?
 What percentage of sales revenue will you pay?
 Will you pay a regular management fee - and if so, what does it cover?
 Will you have to pay other costs?
 How are the costs worked out?

-- Support - what kind of support can I expect?
+- Support - what kind of support can you expect?
 How much help will you get starting the business?
 What continuing support will you get?

 - Restrictions - what restrictions are there on what you're allowed to do and how you must run the business?